biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:FATCAT_Algorithm.md

 Local Execution
 ===============

-**Required modules**: *biojava3-structure, alignment*
+**Required modules**: *biojava-structure, alignment*

-Using BioJava3 it is possible to align any set of atoms with the FATCAT algorithm.
+Using BioJava it is possible to align any set of atoms with the FATCAT algorithm.
 This example demonstrates how to align two protein chains and edit some of the parameters.